Madhepura district

 Madhepura district is one of the thirty-eight districts of Bihar state, India, and Madhepura town is the administrative headquarters of this district.
 Madhepura district is a part of Kosi division.
+This district belongs to the Mithila region.
+Maithili is the main language here.

 History

 Madhepura district is part of the Kosi—Seemanchal subregion of Mithila region of Bihar and the people here speak the Maithili language.

 Madhepura was a part of Maurya Empire, this fact is asserted by the Mauryan pillar at Uda-kishunganj.

 During British Raj, the district of Madhepura was dominated by the Yadav Zamindars of Murho Estate, who were the biggest landlords of the district.

 Madhepura district as it stands now was carved out of Saharsa district and got the status of revenue district on 9 May 1981.
 Prior to that, Madhepura was a sub-division under Bhagalpur district with effect from 3 September 1845.
 It was on 1 April 1954 that Saharsa district was carved out with three subdivision Saharsa, Madhepura and Supaul of Bhagalpur district.
 The munsif court was established in 1865 at Madhepura, earlier it was in Kishanganj.
 Sub Judge Court was established here in 1944.